 CELH Investors Have Opportunity to Lead Celsius Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH).
+LOS ANGELES, May 12, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Celsius Holdings, Inc. ("Celsius" or the "Company") (NASDAQ: CELH).

 Class Period: August 12, 2021 – March 1, 2022